prescottprue/react-redux-firebase/docs/recipes/auth.md

 Now when logging in through `login` method, user will be listed as online until they logout or end the session (close the tab or window).

-**Note:** Currently this is not triggered on logout, but that is a [planned feature for the upcoming v3.0.0 version](https://github.com/prescottprue/react-redux-firebase/wiki/v3.0.0-Roadmap).
+**NOTE:** Currently this is not triggered on logout, but that is a [planned feature for the upcoming v3.0.0 version](https://github.com/prescottprue/react-redux-firebase/wiki/v3.0.0-Roadmap).
 Currently, the presense status will only change when the user becomes disconnected from the Database (i.e. closes the tab).

 ## Wait For Auth To Be Ready (SSR)

 Waiting for auth to be ready is usually only required in an SSR environment.

+**NOTE:** This should only be used to prevent loading in a server side environment - if this is done directly on a client it can cause long application bootup times.

 ```js
 import firebase from 'firebase'